GandhiCloud/developers-guide/Openshift/Routes/001-troubleshooting-routes/readme.md

-# Troubleshooting tips for the issues with Routes
+# Troubleshooting tips for the issues with Route
-Explains about the various problems faced with routes in Openshift and how to debut it.
+Explains about the various problems faced with routes in Openshift and how to debug it.

 ## Tags

-* Openshift
-* Kubernetes
-* Route
-* Router
-* Port forwarding
+Primary :

+Openshift, Kubernetes, Route, Router, routes.json

+Secondary :

+Port forwarding, Vue Js, NGINX, Docker

 ## Router Logs